LIB350MWinter2024/group1/pages/about.md

 * OHS Digital Collections

-*Information regarding their ownership can be found in each item’s individual record where there are links to their rights and creative commons statements.*
+*Information regarding an object's ownership can be found in its individual record where there are links to its rights and creative commons statements.*

-*All items were available for educational re-use.*
+*All objects were available for educational re-use.*